latenitefilms/Metaburner/docs/how-to-use.md

 # How To Use

-Metaburner Pro is currently in **active development**.
+Metaburner is currently in **active development**.
 We are aiming to release sometime in January 2024.

 If you're interested in helping with development, you can sign up to **TestFlight** (Apple's beta-testing service) for free [here](https://testflight.apple.com/join/dw7S2veN).

 We will be posting regular beta builds to TestFlight as we add new features and functionality.

 Got ideas or questions?
-Post them on our [Discussions page](https://github.com/latenitefilms/metaburnerpro/discussions)!
+Post them on our [Discussions page](https://github.com/latenitefilms/metaburner/discussions)!

 ![](/static/overlay-example.png)